 Indonesia is one of the emerging countries in the world and in Japan, its community keeps growing every year.
 What brought you to Japan and how did you find the place?

 I wanted to challenge myself in an international working environment, and working in Japan has been my life goal for a long time.
-The reason why I chose Japan in particular, is because I like travelling.
-I used to travel to japan several times in the past.
+The reason why I chose Japan in particular, is because I like traveling.
+I used to travel to Japan several times in the past.
 Japan offers beautiful nature and very delicious food.
-Also people are very kind and helpful to me.
+Also, people are very kind and helpful to me.

 It’s always the paperwork!🤦♂️ That actually helps me to link with the next topic, related to those small things that were a bit… too much when you arrived here.
 Anything that comes to your mind?

 The first thing that stood out to me was trash separation.
 It was new to me and was both interesting and confusing (some plastics are not plastics).
 Not knowing the language when I came certainly did not help.
 But there are many other resources to learn this from.
 The most recent frustration for me is when I started searching for an apartment (I used to live in a share-house).
 The process is long, the initial fee is not wallet-friendly, and the listings are unfortunately somewhat limited for foreigners.
 Learning the language and being able to read and speak to some extent helped a lot in this matter. 🤔I also experienced a part of that infamous scene where a crowd gets pushed into a train car 😂😂